ChintanVachhani/dropbox-prototype/README.md

   git clone https://github.com/ChintanVachhani/dropbox-prototype.git
 ```

-**Note : Please make sure your MongoDB is running.** Also `npm3` is required to install dependencies properly.
+**Note : Please make sure your MongoDB, Zookeeper and Kafka are running.** Refer https://kafka.apache.org/quickstart for kafka setup.
+Use the createTopicsScript.bat for windows or createTopicsScript.sh for other OS to create the required topics on kafka.
+Instructions on where to put the scripts file to run are present in the file.
+Also `npm3` is required to install dependencies properly.

 ## Commands